-Royal College (2007) Position Scientific Answer: King et al 2007 (Ref 13) LGB people "may be misunderstood by therapists who regard their homosexuality as the root cause of any presenting problem such as depression or anxiety" "Both therapist and client need to be aware of the dominant discourses and stereotypes in the LGBT world, because, if they fail to do so, the possibility of collusion and shared assumptions may limit the depth and utility of the therapy." " no randomised trials of effectiveness of (gay affirmative) treatments".
+Royal College (2007) Scientific Answer: King et al 2007 Aspiration (Ref 13) LGB people "may be misunderstood by therapists who regard their homosexuality as the root cause of any presenting problem such as depression or anxiety" " no randomised trials of effectiveness of (gay affirmative) treatments".
+"Both therapist and client need to be aware of the dominant discourses and stereotypes in the LGBT world, because, if they fail to do so, the possibility of collusion and shared assumptions may limit the depth and utility of the therapy."